 This year, Kentucky's CWSRF funding limit will be \$20 million per borrower from the base and base supplemental capitalization grant.
 Funding limits may also be imposed on borrowers that have outstanding loan balances or loan commitments that increase the concentration risk for the total KIA loan portfolio.

-Addition of New Projects to the Project Priority List
+Amendments to the Project Priority List

 The PPL may be amended during the year to add eligible projects.
 Major revisions to the IUP require public notice.